 The friendly welcome continued inside the hotel at the reception desk, which sadly isn’t always the case these days.
 Here they clearly made an effort to treat you as a guest and not a job of work to be got out of the way.
 The reception area was big and bright, with some stylish décor, and there was a nice, thoughtful touch – chilled water, flavored lightly with citrus fruit, was always available just inside the door.

 Our room was 416, which was right on the corner at the front of the hotel.
 With a balcony on each side, we had two different ocean views, which was fabulous.
 The walls were pale brown, and the chairs and bedding a delicate green.
 It was simple and relaxing.
 We liked the concealed fridge and microwave, the desk, the Jacuzzi in the bathroom, and little extras like some chamomile tea, and Wolfgang Puck coffee.

 We didn’t get chance to sample dinner at the hotel’s Tresca restaurant, as we wanted to eat down at the harbor after our sunset whale watching cruise.
-But we did look in on the lively Vivo Bar on the 4th floor, with its ocean views (that's the view from our balcony, above), and in the morning breakfast in Tresca was excellent.
+But we did look in on the lively Vivo Bar on the 4th floor, with its ocean views (that's the view from our balcony, below), and in the morning breakfast in Tresca was excellent.
 The service again was friendly, the coffee terrific, and we both liked the sound of the ranchos hueveros.
-It’s a dish we know and love, and this was a tasty one.
+It’s a dish we know and love, and this was a really tasty one.